baezortega/mutree/README.md

         tar zxvf v1.0.tar.gz
         rm v1.0.tar.gz

-    Edit your ~/.bashrc file using:
+    Then, edit your ~/.bashrc file using:

         nano ~/.bashrc

-    and append the muttree-1.0/src directory at the end of your PATH variable.
+    and append the 'muttree-1.0/src' directory at the end of your PATH variable.
 If the PATH variable was not defined, not its line should look like:

         export PATH=~/Software/standard-RAxML-8.2.9:~/Software/paml4.9b/bin:~/Software/muttree-1.0/src:$PATH